Russian attempts to colonize Africa: Ethiopia

-In 1683, a renewed interest in such an alliance between Russia and Abyssinia had rekindled, this time, under the mediation of London, by Hiob Ludolf.
+In 1683, a renewed interest in such an alliance between Russia and Abyssinia had rekindled, this time, under the mediation of London by Hiob Ludolf.
 However, said attempt had also failed, as Russia at the time still had little to no interest in such an undertaking.
 It wouldn't be until the reign of Peter the Great to which Russia would develop an interest in establishing influence in Africa.

+Alexander Bulatovich was a Russian explorer and army officer who arrived at the port of Massawa, under the pretense of the Russian Red Cross Society mission, to not only provide humanitarian aid to the Ethiopian's conflict against Italy to secure their sovereignty but also had hoped to establish cordial diplomatic ties with Russia and open Ethiopia to the burgeoning capitalist Russian market and economy, finally having arrived at Kingdom of Kaffa on January 13th, 1899, to document Menelik II's conquests.
+Russia's interest in Ethiopia at this time was primarily to strategically deny the British between Suez and the Red Sea to disrupt their free movement in Asia (Great Game), as well as potentially severing the Cape to Cairo Railway connection of the British.

 Madagascar

-Russia, under Peter the Great, has historically sought to established presence on the island of Madagascar as a stepping stone towards India.
+Russia, under Peter the Great, had historically sought to established presence on the island of Madagascar as a stepping stone towards India.
 In 1723, two ships were sent by Peter the Great from Reval to the island, in hopes of establishing trade relations with the supposed "king of the island of Madagascar" and intending to set up a colony on the island, yet no said king was ever present on the island to which relations could be established.

-At the same time, in 1721, Sweden had also sought to establish presence on the island to serve the purpose of conducting trade with the interior of Africa, however they couldn't financially afford such undertaking.
+At the same time, in 1721, Sweden had also sought to establish presence on the island to serve the purpose of conducting trade with the interior of Africa, however they couldn't financially afford such undertaking and was promptly abandoned after.